-Both in the text itself as well as on the references page, a title is treated with quotation marks or italics based on the type of work it is.
-Book and periodical titles (titles of larger works) get italicized while titles of articles, chapters, and shorter works get enclosed in double quotation marks.
+Both in notes and in the bibliography, a title is treated with quotation marks or italics based on the type of work.
+Book and periodical titles (titles of larger works) get italicized while titles of articles. chapters, and shorter works get enclosed in double quotation marks.
 Notice here how italics are used to indicate foreign words within an article title.